chadulous/PixelVision8wiki/Sounds_SoundData.md

 This file will contain the maximum number of sound effects your game can support which is defined in the `data.json` file.
 You can change this cap by modifying the `totalSounds `property of the `SoundChip`.

 Finally, you can configure the sound channels in the data.json file.
-The SoundChip contains a property called channelType with an array of values that map to each WaveType.
+The `SoundChip` contains a property called `channelType` with an array of values that map to each wave type.

 `"channelTypes": [-1, -1, -1, -1, -1]`